esp8266/Arduino/README.md

 Library for calling functions repeatedly with a certain period.
 Two examples included.

+It is currently not recommended to do blocking IO operations (network, serial, file) from Ticker callback functions.
+Instead, set a flag inside the ticker callback and check for that flag inside the loop function.

 #### EEPROM ####

 This is a bit different from standard EEPROM class.
 You need to call ```EEPROM.begin(size)```